rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 factor).
 An Enphase whitepaper recommended DC-AC ratio of 1.1-1.2, therefore the system requires a panel with at least 350W peak power rating.

-After survey and consultation with Enphase sales team, [Canadian Solar Hiku-410Wp](https://www.canadiansolar.com/hiku/) solar PV panels were chosen.
+After survey and consultation with Enphase sales team, [Hiku-410Wp](https://www.canadiansolar.com/hiku/) solar PV panels were chosen.
 These panels have 10-12years warranty and 80% power performance warranty for 25years, and unlike traditional solar panels they have [half-cut cells](https://news.energysage.com/half-cut-solar-cells-overview/) that reduces